deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

 a monolith / macroservice.
-We may still deploy a subset of our API endpoints into one AWS Lambda with e.g. 1536MB of RAM while another subset of API endpoints are in another Lambda with just 512MB of RAM and to finalize our background worker may still be another Lambda with yet a different configuration.
+We may still deploy a subset of our API endpoints into one AWS Lambda with e.g. 1536MB of RAM while another subset of API endpoints are in another Lambda with just 512MB of RAM and lastly our background worker may still be another Lambda with yet a different configuration.
 But for simplicity, all 3 Lambda functions have the entire codebase loaded.
 Yes, this mean that cold start is slightly worst for "no good reason", meaning